emmanuelq2/Principles-of-Machine-Learning/Regression/README.md

 Whereas classification predicts whether or not a label falls into one class or another, regression predicts a real numeric value for the label

+**Lab R1 - Regression - Forecasting** is a complete case study, suitable for business users.
+Student create and test a forecasting model for milk production.

 ## Data

-This lab uses one data set:
+**Lab 2** uses one data set:

-Bike rental data is in *Bike Rental UCI dataset.csv* which is also available as a sample dataset in the Azure ML studio.
+- Bike rental data is in *Bike Rental UCI dataset.csv* which is also available as a sample dataset in the Azure ML studio.

-Diabetic patient information for over 100,000 patients is in *diabetic_data.csv*
+- Diabetic patient information for over 100,000 patients is in *diabetic_data.csv*

+**Lab R1** uses the data in two files which were constructed from original United States Department of Agriculture data:
+- *CADairyProduction-95-12.csv*
+- *CADairyProduction-13.csv*

 ## Code